ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M2-intro-to-truffle/L1-background/index.md

 Beyond this, simply follow along with the [readme](https://github.com/truffle-box/optimism-box)..

 We'll discuss boxes more when we dive deeper into developer tooling and more advanced Truffle, but feel free to explore available boxes.
-Two popular boxes to for folks new to Truffle are <a href="https://www.trufflesuite.com/tutorial" target="_blank" rel="noopener noreferrer">Petshop</a> and <a href="https://www.trufflesuite.com/docs/truffle/quickstart" target="_blank" rel="noopener noreferrer">Metacoin.</a>
+Two popular boxes for folks new to Truffle are <a href="https://www.trufflesuite.com/tutorial" target="_blank" rel="noopener noreferrer">Petshop</a> and <a href="https://www.trufflesuite.com/docs/truffle/quickstart" target="_blank" rel="noopener noreferrer">Metacoin.</a>

 In the next section, we'll take a simple smart contract and use it to explore the initial commands for developing using Truffle.